-Well-formed commit messages can be rather helpful when tracking the history.
-Configure a commit template to help you write commit messages in good format and follow it across the whole team.
+Well-formed commit messages can be rather helpful in terms of tracking the history or generating the changelog automatically.
+Here we will configure a commit template to help writing commit messages in a good format.
+You can force it across the whole team.

 Write you own commit template file, such as

 <type>: subject (try to keep under 50 characters) Multi-line description of commit to explain what, why and how this change is being made (try to limit each line under 72 Characters) Provide ticket numbers or links to other relevant resource Example: [Ticket: #53]

 - head, a subject line starting with a commit type, for example

 feat: add settings page(followed by a blank line).

 - foot, optional, provides tickets or other information.

 Setup it as the default commit template with below command: